troystribling/BlueCap/Documentation/PeripheralManager.md

 ### <a name="peripheral_add_characteristics">Add Services and Characteristics</a>

-`Services` and `Characteristics` are added to a `PeripheralManager` application before advertising. `PeripheralManager` provides the methods used for managing `Services` are,
+`Services` and `Characteristics` are added to a `PeripheralManager` application before advertising.

+`PeripheralManager` provides the following methods used for managing `Services` are,

 ```swift
 // add a single service